jcads/advent-of-code-2021/readme.md

 # Advent of Code 2021

-Using this year's AOC to learn Golang
+Using this year's AOC to learn Golangd